 This document (prEN 1998-3:2023) has been prepared by Technical Committee CEN/TC 250 “Structural Eurocodes”, the secretariat of which is held by BSI.
 CEN/TC 250 is responsible for all Structural Eurocodes and has been assigned responsibility for structural and geotechnical design matters by CEN.

+This document is currently submitted to the CEN Enquiry.

 This document will supersede EN 1998-3:2005.

 The first generation of EN Eurocodes was published between 2002 and 2007.
 This document forms part of the second generation of the Eurocodes, which have been prepared under Mandate M/515 issued to CEN by the European Commission and the European Free Trade Association.